 A well-known ski and mountaineering equipment retailer uses a large warehouse as its central source of supply to its retail outlets, as well as servicing its online business.
-An electrical fault in a delivery vehicle started a fire during the company’s peak season.
+An electrical fault in a delivery vehicle started a fire during the company’s

 The fire had caused heavy smoke to the dispatch area and smoke contamination throughout the entire building; this had affected both stock and structures.
 As this was the peak season for the company, the warehouse contained £14.5 million worth of high end ski wear stock.
 The first view of a claims professional was that all the stock should be written off.

 This is what we did